no-eyed/no-eyed/README.md

 -  Hi, I’m Shobhit Arya
 -  I’m interested in gaming and anime.
--  I’m currently learning computer science but in future I'll have a long list of things in my repertoire.
+-  I’m currently learning computer science and I'll have a long list of things in my repertoire.
 -  I’m not that good with words, so here is a simple profile page .
 -  How to reach me ... but why?